 Lowers blood pressure

 Mineral water has an adequate amount of magnesium and calcium.
 The inadequate or lower amount of these minerals may contribute to high blood pressure and lead to other cardiovascular diseases.
-Therefore, taking mineral water may reduce the risk of getting cardiovascular diseases and lowers blood pressure.
+According to WebMD, taking mineral water may reduce the risk of getting cardiovascular diseases and lower blood pressure.

 Bone strengthening and blood circulation